Savannah Violent Crimes Lawyer

 State lawmakers have put statutes in place that heavily punish crimes of violence.
-If you are accused of committing any violent crime, you could face severe penalties and spend years serving time in a state correctional facility.
+If you are accused of committing violent crimes, you could face severe penalties and spend years serving in a state correctional facility.

 Many offenses are classified as violent crimes, including:

 If you are accused of these offenses, your future hangs in the balance.
 What happens at trial will significantly impact whether you walk away with your freedom intact or spend years behind bars.

 The penalties imposed for violent crimes are so extreme that there is great urgency in retaining legal representation from a Savannah violent crime defense attorney with a record of favorable verdicts at trial.
 We urge you to connect with our firm if you are under investigation or have already been charged with a crime.

 What are the Penalties for Violent Crimes in Georgia?

 The state of Georgia does not take violent offenses lightly.
 As such, anyone convicted of a violent crime can face steep fines, jail time, and other severe penalties.